 In this case a piece of chromosome(s) 8 carrying c-myc proto-oncogene is trans-located to the immunoglobulin heavy chain locus on chromosome 14 (Fig. 23.6).
 Since the antibody genes are extremely active in lymphocytes, the transcriptional regulation of the adjacent myc protooncogene is disturbed, resulting in an abnormal pattern of synthesis of the myc protein product.

-Such abnormal pattern of expression of the c-myc gene which encodes transcription factor normally induced Process of Androgenesis (With Diagram) | response to growth factor stimulation-is sufficient to Biotechnology cell proliferation and contribute to tumour developme
+Such abnormal pattern of expression of the c-myc gene which encodes transcription factor normally induced response to growth factor stimulation-is sufficient to cell proliferation and contribute to tumour developme